Transurethral Resection of Bladder

 What to expect during the procedure:

 A special tool called a cystoscope (scope) is used.
-The scope is a thin, lighted tube with a tiny lens on the end to see inside the bladder.
-The healthcare provider inserts this through the urethra into the bladder.
+This is a thin, lighted tube with a tiny lens on the end to see inside the bladder.
+The healthcare provider puts it into your bladder through the urethra.
+The urethra is a thin tube in your body that urine passes through.
+It connects the bladder to the outside of your body.

 Water is sent through the scope to fill the bladder.
-This stretches the bladder to give the healthcare provider a better view.
+This stretches the bladder to give the healthcare provider a better view of the inside lining.

-A small surgical tool is passed through the scope into the bladder.
-Samples of tissue are then removed from the bladder.
+A long, thin surgical tool is passed through the scope into the bladder.
+It's used to remove small samples of tissue from the bladder lining and the muscle wall right under it.
 An electric tool may be used to stop any bleeding.

 When the procedure is complete, all tools are removed and the bladder is drained.

-A thin tube (Foley catheter) may be placed in your bladder to drain urine while the bladder heals.
+A thin tube (Foley catheter) may be put in your bladder to drain urine while the bladder heals.

 After the procedure